Social Work

 Department Description

-The School of Social Work offers a program of study leading to the master's in social work degree and a professional career in social work.
+The Social Work department offers a program of study leading to the master's in social work degree and a professional career in social work.
 Started in 1999, the MSW program is the result of collaborative efforts by the University of Missouri System, UMKC and many social service agencies in the Kansas City metropolitan area.
 The MSW program received initial accreditation in May 2003 with reaffirmation of accreditation granted in 2015.

-Mission of the School of Social Work
+Mission of the Master of Social Work

 • Demonstrate professional behavior and uphold the values and ethics of the profession that guide professional practice.